ckiteou/makersbnb/README.md

 As a guest
 So I can manage my booking(s)
 I want to be able to login and logout

+As a space owner
+So I can rent all my spaces
+I want to be able to list multiple spaces under one account

 Extras 2
 ------